apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 For leave-one-out cross validation, the dataset is split into a training set and a testing set by randomly selecting one of the non-zero entries of each user and placing it into the testing set.
+In the following query, the movie has the smallest `rnd` value is used as test data (`testing` table)  per user.
+And, the others are used as training data (`training` table).

+When we select slim's best hyperparameters, different test data is used in [evaluation section](#evaluation) several times.

 ``` sql
 drop table testing;